Zattri/micro-pig/README.md

 - docker
 - docker-compose (recommended)

-It is recommended that you build the container through docker-compose with `docker-compose up` in the `node-app` folder.
+It is recommended that you build and run the container through docker-compose with `docker-compose build` and `docker-compose up` in the root directory.

 This container contains -